ewrfcas/MVGenMaster/README.md

 {'scale': 1.3232, 'shift': 0.0124}
 ```
 Some cases are failed with `scale==0.0` and `shift==0.0`.
-You should load this the inverse depth (disp) inferenced by [DepthAnythingV2](https://huggingface.co/depth-anything/Depth-Anything-V2-Large/resolve/main/depth_anything_v2_vitl.pth) (depth_anything_v2_vitl) and then apply the following codes to achieve aligned metric depth.
+You should load the inverse depth (disp) inferenced by [DepthAnythingV2](https://huggingface.co/depth-anything/Depth-Anything-V2-Large/resolve/main/depth_anything_v2_vitl.pth) (depth_anything_v2_vitl) and then apply the following codes to achieve aligned metric depth.
 Note that all coefficients are aligned based on the officially given extrinsic cameras.
 ```
 disp = model_depthanythingV2_large.forward(image)